Tikitikitikidesuka/SSSV/README.md

 -   **Hill Climbing**
 -   **A\***

 Adding custom algorithms is simple.
-Just add the algorithm to the `Code/SearchAlgorithms` directory.
+Just place the algorithm in the `Code/SearchAlgorithms` directory.

 Developing search algorithms: